Comparison of methods for computing the exchange energy in laterally coupled quantum dots: Methods

 \subsection{Variational method}

-In the variational method \cite{Variational} one makes a guess for a trial wavefunction, which depends on variational parameters.
-These parameters are adjusted until the energy of the trial wavefunction is minimal.
-The resulting trial wavefunction and its corresponding energy are variational method approximations to the exact wavefunction and energy.
+In the variational method one makes a guess for a trial wave-function, which depends on variational parameters\cite{Variational} .
+These parameters are adjusted until the energy of the trial wave-function is minimal.
+The resulting trial wave-function and its corresponding energy are variational method approximations to the exact wave-function and energy.
 Here we use the Heitler-London type of ansatz, Eq.~(\ref{eq:heitler}), with

 The energy is defined as the minimum over the variational parameter $D$,